|

 has his part to play in making music with his friends in the kitchen.

-What Margaret Thatcher and Ronald Reagan preached about "big
+What Margaret Thatcher and Ronald Reagan preached about big

-government", and what Kennedy said on January 20, 1961, applies to
+government, and what Kennedy said on January 20, 1961, applies to the

-the church.
+church.
 If we hand our

-purpose for its existence.
+its existence.
 Why

-One is a lack of Biblical understanding.
+is a lack of Biblical understanding.

 The other is our ever-present fallen nature that prefers to defer